Troubled travel startup Zozi gets acquired by Peek

 But Zozi Advance held promise, the company believed.
 It said that the SaaS product allowed it to grow its revenue nearly 3x in 2016, and was on track to double its revenue this year.

+Peek, on the other hand, grew 10x in the last 2 years, it says.
+Last summer the company announced a $10 million round of funding, which included Trulia founder Pete Flint joining its board.
+It has used that funding to invest in its bookings platform, Peek Pro.

-Skift reports that Zozi Advance customers will be brought onto Peek Pro’s platform going forward, while the merchants on the Zozi marketplace will be moved over to Peek.com.
-Zozi’s brand and consumer offering will later be shuttered.
+Zozi tells us that its Zozi Advance customers will be brought onto Peek Pro’s platform in the months ahead.
+The merchants on the Zozi marketplace will be moved over to Peek.com, but Zozi’s brand and consumer offering will later be shuttered.

+Not all Zozi employees will be joining Peek, from the sound of things.
+The company says it’s currently finalizing the team structure, with plans to bring together “key members” of the Peek and Zozi teams to “leverage the best talent in the space.”

+“Peek shares our vision around putting operators first, said Elon Boms, Zozi board member and investor, about the deal.
+“And above all, we care about making sure we provide our operators with the best service and technology to help grow and manage their business.
+This is a big win for the industry and a big win for our operators.”

 0